MatzJB/Hill-Climbing-Project/README.md

 # Hill-Climbing-Project
-A simple C++ project implementing a Hill Climbing Algorithm using transparent discs.
+This project shows some experiments with a simple Hill Climbing Algorithm (transparent discs) implemented in C++ (OpenMP) and CUDA.

 <img width="500" height="750" alt="David d 20000 k 10000 r 1 15 a 255" src="https://github.com/user-attachments/assets/0b79efc5-07ed-4e3c-b7b4-78ab33872754" />

 ## How it works
-It creates an output image (PNG) using m transparent discs to approximate the input image.
+It creates an output image (PNG) using $d$ transparent discs to approximate the input image.
 ```
 for each disc from 1 to m
  for each disc there are k trials